 All quality power tools will eventually require servicing or replacement of parts because of wear from normal use.
-To assure that only authorized replacement parts will be used and that the double insulation system will be protected, all service (other than routine maintenance) must be performed by an HiKOKI Authorized Service Center ONLY.
+To assure that only authorized replacement parts will be used, all service (other than routine maintenance) must be performed by an HiKOKI Authorized Service Center ONLY.